Difference between primary and contingent beneficiaries

 What Is a Beneficiary?
 Whats a Contingent Beneficiary?

 Beneficiaries are the people that will receive the life insurance policy's payout.
 Policyholders should designate at least one when they create their original life insurance policy.
 Upon the death of the policyholder, beneficiaries should file a claim with the insurance company responsible for the policy.
 Contingency beneficiary comes after the primary beneficiary.
 Understanding the difference between beneficiary designation primary vs contingent is very important.
+Also knowing what to do if beneficiary dies before insured is crucial as well.

 You can have primary beneficiaries (with a percentage assigned to it) and also secondary and other contingent beneficiary designations.
+Beneficiary planners are important.
+Schedule an appointment today to know the difference between a contingent beneficiary and a primary beneficiary.
+You may want to understand also secondary beneficiary rights.
+Having an extra contingent beneficary will nor hurt.

 Claiming a Payout